NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## **button**

 > Changes the text on targeted button(s).
-The search is done without case sensitivity.
+Note that the Default Text is empty (and ignored if filled) when using the button function.

 **EXAMPLE:**